MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Allow Microsoft Edge to monitor user passwords.

-If you enable this policy and a user consents to enabling the policy, the user will get alerted if any of their passwords stored in Microsoft Edge are found to be unsafe.
+If you enable this policy, the user will get alerted if any of their passwords stored in Microsoft Edge are found to be unsafe.
 Microsoft Edge will show an alert and this information will also be available in Settings > Passwords > Password Monitor.

 If you disable this policy, users will not be asked for permission to enable this feature.
 Their passwords will not be scanned and they will not be alerted either.

-If you enable or don't configure the policy, users can turn this feature on or off.
+If you don't configure the policy, users can turn this feature on or off.

 To learn more about how Microsoft Edge finds unsafe passwords see [https://go.microsoft.com/fwlink/?linkid=2133833](https://go.microsoft.com/fwlink/?linkid=2133833)